-Costs associated with market access activities (e.g. to keep markets open or expedite opening of markets) during a response are part of the Response Cost and should be documented in the incursion response plan.
+Costs associated with market access activities (e.g. to keep markets open or expedite opening of markets) during a response are part of the Response Cost and should be documented in the response documentation prepared during the response.

 The agreed market access strategies, roles and responsibilities, actions, funding and cost sharing relating to market access are recorded in Schedule L to this OA.